jjacobsonn/in-memory-search-engine/README.md

 2. Install dependencies (e.g., via `pip install -r requirements.txt` for Python).
 3. Run the project with `python src/main.py`.

-## Contributing
-Contributions are welcome.
-Please open issues or submit pull requests for improvements.

 ## License
 This project is licensed under the MIT License.